Actors'

 As the area's popularity grew over the years, a number of other features were added to the park.

 In 1898, a theater, seating over 600 patrons, was added onto the beach pavilion to compliment "the finest bathing beach on the Great Lakes."
 It was a huge success, attracting top flight performers and large crowds to the area.
-In 1903, a larger theater pavilion, designed to accommodate an audience of 1,200 on the upper level was built.
+In 1903, a larger theater pavilion, designed to accommodate an audience of 1,200 on the upper level, was built.
 A crowd of over 4,000 celebrated the opening in July.
 The building featured a restaurant and bowling alley on the lower level.
 Around 1905, a large Dancing Pavilion was built, followed by a figure-eight roller coaster and other amusements and rides in 1907.
 In 1913, a 100-foot Ferris wheel was added.

-Lying in the shadow of a huge sand dune known at Pigeon Hill, the insulated area, featuring cool summer breezes was advertised as both "the Coney Island of the West" and "the Riviera of the Midwest."
+Lying in the shadow of a huge sand dune known as Pigeon Hill, the insulated area, featuring cool summer breezes was advertised as both "the Coney Island of the West" and "the Riviera of the Midwest."
 Summer cottages sprouted up in the surrounding Bluffton, Edgewater and Port Sherman areas.

 A figure-eight roller coaster, a Ferris wheel, the Roll-Away Rink skating rink, and a miniature passenger train were among the treats available to visitors at Muskegon's first amusement park.